rfshelley/Documentation/device-type-developers-guide/quick-start.rst

 Next, make a few changes to this code to make it yours.
 In the definition method, change the ``name`` from "Dimmer Switch" to something like "My Dimmer Switch", the ``namespace`` to your github user account (or you can leave it blank), and the ``author`` to your name.

-Click the "Create" button below the editor, and then click "Publish" and "For Me" on the next screen.
+Click the *Create* button below the editor, and then click *Publish* and *For Me* on the next screen.

 .. figure:: ../img/device-types/device-handler-publish.png